 - What might you recommend to improve the testing and evidence gathering process?

-There’s always room for continuous improvement.
-Consider the opportunities below and where you can further optimize your program.
+There is always room for continuous improvement.
+Consider the opportunities below and where you might further optimize your company’s program.

 - Does it seem your company has too many SOX controls?
 Or not enough?